shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

 3. From the **Data section** expand **Date** table.

 4. Select **Year** field.
-Notice Year is a summed by default and added to the Y-axis.
+Notice Year is summed by default and added to the Y-axis.
 Let's rectify this.

    ![](../media/lab-07/image24.png)